 The American School of Marrakesh is one of two schools, along with the American School of Tangier (AST), governed by the Board of Trustees of the American School of Tangier Corporation (ASTC), a United States non-profit corporation and an association registered in Morocco.
-AST and ASM are two of five schools recognized under the Bilateral Agreement signed by the US Government and the Government of Morocco in 1962 and recently ratified by the Moroccan Parliament in 2013.
+AST and ASM are two of five schools recognized under the Bilateral Agreement signed by the US Government and the Government of Morocco in 2013.

 Board of Trustees